Millsboro in Sussex County, Delaware — The American Northeast (Mid-Atlantic)

 Godwin's School - District #190

 On March 10, 1896, the State Board of Education approved a resolution recommending the creation of a new school district to serve the needs of local residents.
-The recommendation was forwarded to the Sussex County Levy Court with a petition from fifteen property owners stating that the neighborhood possessed more than the 35 “scholars” required to consider their request.
+The recommendation was forwarded to the Sussex County Levy Court with a petition from fifteen property owners stating that the neighborhood possessed more than the 35 scholars required to consider their request.
 The creation of District #190 was formally approved the following June.

 A subscription was circulated to raise funds to construct a school here on land provided by local storeowner Jacob Reese Godwin.
 The new school was named in his honor.
 Classes were held here until 1936, when the district was consolidated with Millsboro School #23.

 Erected 1999 by The Delaware Public Archives.
-(Marker Number SC- 129.)
+(Marker Number SC-129.)

 Topics and series.
 This historical marker is listed in this topic list: Education.
 In addition, it is included in the Delaware Public Archives series list.
 A significant historical month for this entry is March 1872.

 Location.
 38° 36.041′ N, 75° 20.796′ W. Marker is in Millsboro, Delaware, in Sussex County.
-Marker is on Hardscrabble Road (Delaware Route 20) near Godwin School Road (County Road 410), on the right when traveling east.
+It is on Hardscrabble Road (Delaware Route 20) near Godwin School Road (County Road 410), on the right when traveling east.
 Touch for map.
 Marker is in this post office area: Millsboro DE 19966, United States of America.
 Touch for directions.

 Credits.
-This page was last revised on August 19, 2020.
+This page was last revised on March 4, 2024.
 It was originally submitted on October 27, 2011, by Mike Stroud of Bluffton, South Carolina.
-This page has been viewed 546 times since then and 36 times this year.
+This page has been viewed 842 times since then and 14 times this year.
 Photos: 1, 2, 3, 4. submitted on November 6, 2011, by Mike Stroud of Bluffton, South Carolina.